mehmetdurmazz/spring-generic-rest-template/README.md

 These URLs are set in ***/config/Endpoint.java

 * Generics are defined in **/rest/RestCaller.java and implemented in **/rest/RestCallerImpl.java.
-Methods are defined in RestCallar Interface injected by **/service/ServiceCallImpl.java
+Injected by **/service/ServiceCallImpl.java

 * Lombok API added to make the code easier for reading.